erictune/diydb/README.md

   - deletes/modifys with size change
     - delete table (would need freelist, vacuum/compaction)
     - delete or modify row
       - needs btree rebalance
       - needs page defrag and freeblock support.
   - persistence
     - write state to disk at exit
     - write state after single-page update completed.
     - write multi-page in crash-safe way (e.g. with journal or WAL)
-  - concurrency
-    - transactions
-    - locking pages
+  - Consistency
+    - Write rollback journal, write the transaction, and then delete the rollback journal.
 - Parsing
   - Selection of specific columns from tables.
   - `WHERE` clauses in SQL statements.